A Caribbean Colonial Gem Finds Its Place In The Sun… And Its Future Is Bright

-Today, Santo Domingo, capital of the country with the fastest-growing economy in Latin America, is chasing a new prosperity.
+Today, Santo Domingo, capital of the country with one of the fastest-growing economies in Latin America, is chasing a new prosperity.
 The streets are lively, the harbor busy.

 Most of the world knows the Dominican Republic for its white-sand beaches.
 The expanding tourist traffic to this island nation’s many coastal resorts is a key driver of the economic growth the country is enjoying.

-But it’s Santo Domingo, now that I’m getting to know it better, that is capturing my imagination.
+But it’s Santo Domingo, as I’ve gotten to know it over the past few years, that has captured my imagination.
 I appreciate its history, its architecture, and its café culture.

 Today Santo Domingo is the epicenter for tourism investment in this country.
-Recently opened are a JW Marriott and an Embassy Suites by Hilton.
-Under way are an Intercontinental and a Hard Rock Hotel.
+Recently opened are a JW Marriott, an Embassy Suites by Hilton, and an Intercontinental Hotel.